mayerrobert/jmurmel/mlib.md

-If `sequence` is a list then return a fresh list with elements in reversed order, if `sequence` is a string then return a fresh reversed string.
+If `sequence` is a list then return a fresh list with elements in reversed order, if `sequence` is a vector then return a fresh reversed vector.

 ### Function: unzip
-    (unzip lst) -> result-list
+    (unzip lists) -> result-list

 Since: 1.2